 Limitations: Wetlands and other waters of the U.S. will need to be considered for each project as they move from the planning stage to construction.
-Early in project planning, an onsite wetland delineation of the MPO area is recommended to confirm the boundaries of wetlands and other waters of the U.S. within the region and to coordinate with USACE to determine jurisdictional boundaries.
+Early in project planning, an onsite wetland delineation of the MPO area is recommended to confirm the boundaries of wetlands and other waters of the U.S. within the region and to coordinate with the U.S. Army Corps of Engineers to determine jurisdictional boundaries.